ArnaoutLab/diversity/README.md

 **Supported diversity measures**: alpha, beta, rho, gamma, normalized alpha, normalized beta, and normalized rho.

-**Supported diversity indices**: species richness, Shannon index, Simpson index, Berger-Parker index, and anything in between (Rényi entropy).
+**Supported diversity indices**: species richness, Shannon index, Simpson index, Berger-Parker index, and anything in between (Hill numbers).

 For a rigorous mathematical treatment of the diversity measures and indices `diversity` can calculate see [Reeve et al., 2014](https://arxiv.org/abs/1404.6520).
 A brief informal discussion can be found in the [background](#background) section.